How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

 A visit here is like taking a trip back in time.
 As you explore different levels of the Colosseum or stand on the Arena Floor, it’s easy to imagine the infamous gladiator fights and the roaring crowds of 50,000-80,000 spectators.

-A tour of the Colosseum Underground gives you a unique insight into the working of this entertainment arena.
+A tour of the Colosseum Underground gives you a unique insight into the workings of this entertainment arena.
 Here, you can see where gladiators waited for the battles and where wild animals were kept and the mechanisms used to bring them upstairs or flood the arena with water in order to recreate sea battles.

 In addition, as already mentioned, your Colosseum tickets also include entry to the Roman Forum and Palatine Hill.
 These are the oldest ancient landmarks in Rome with origins dating from around the 10th century BC.
 This is where the city was born!